betaglot/betaglot/docs/encyclopedia/Beta/BetaSystema/Overview.md

 Pratice is used to solve Problems

+- Do what needs to be done?

 Theoria is used to define the content of problems

+- Know what can be done

 BETAGLOTS are people who apply the BETASYSTEMA to multiple sports